linkarzu/linkarzu.github.io/_posts/macos/2024-09-29-karabiner-updates.md

   - So that's what we're doing below.
 Every time the `rules.ts` file is updated we want that those changes are automatically applied to the `karabiner.json` file, so we use the `mxstbr` repo we saw above
-  - Demo on how the file doesn't change automatically at the moment
 - So we install dependencies and run the build

 ```bash